 Spring is also a great time to start over.
 For instance, by reviewing your presence on social networks to see what actually moves the needle in terms of engagement, and what can be let go.
 If you haven’t actively posted on Twitter in months – or worse, only send generic auto-tweets for every blog post – just hit delete.

 Instead, use your uncluttered marketing structure as a blank slate for something new – like adopting marketing-specific AI.
-Selligent Cortex is an out-of-the-box platform feature that helps clients achieve up to 20% uplift in conversion rates.
+Marigold Recommendations is an out-of-the-box platform feature that helps clients achieve up to 20% uplift in conversion rates.

 Adoption rates for marketing AI have climbed from only 29% of marketers in 2018 to more than 84% in 2020.
 And that’s for a good reason: Marketing AI transforms data from consumer profiles into personalized engagement, thanks to features like Smart Content, Smart Audiences, and Send Time Optimization, to hit the right moment for each consumer.